prototypal-io/untitled-serverless-handlers/README.md

 5. `sls dash deploy` select all functions, events, and endpoints, then deploy them.

-Once the deployment has completed you should see two URLs:
+Once the deployment has completed you should see two URLs similar to:

 ```
 Serverless:   GET - expressModel - https://tsb2awokji.execute-api.us-east-1.amazonaws.com/dev/expressModel